davidzk3/prediction-market-ops-playbook/architecture/orderbook-based-prediction-markets.md

-\# Orderbook-Based Prediction Markets
+# Orderbook-Based Prediction Markets

-\## Architecture Rationale and Operational Implications
+## Architecture Rationale and Operational Implications

-This document explains \*\*why an orderbook model is used for prediction markets\*\*, how it differs from AMM-based designs, and what this implies for \*\*operations, risk management, and governance\*\*.
+This document explains **why an orderbook model is used for prediction markets**, how it differs from AMM-based designs, and what this implies for **operations, risk management, and governance**.

 This architecture aligns with:

-\- Polymarket’s CTF exchange model
+- Polymarket’s CTF exchange model

-\- PancakeSwap’s existing orderbook experimentation
+- PancakeSwap’s existing orderbook experimentation

-\- High-integrity, high-visibility markets
+- High-integrity, high-visibility markets